alpatakan/pw-synth/README.md

-simple synth using pipewire stream
+simple synth instrument using pipewire stream for audio and SDL for input